DCP's books entertain readers with meaningful

 for more on genres...

-page-turning stories in which characters overcome (or don't overcome) the horrific.
+page-turning stories in which characters overcome (or fail to overcome) the horrific.

 Conflict is the basis of drama, but readers won't care about